-Kerosene vs propane bed bug heaters: safety and efficacy
+Kerosene and diesel vs propane bed bug heaters: safety and efficacy

 by Dr. Michael R. Linford